- Basal and squamous cell skin cancer treatment

-In rare cases, squamous cell cancers may spread to lymph nodes or distant sites.
+In rare cases, squamous cell cancers can spread to lymph nodes or distant sites.
 If this happens, further treatment with radiation therapy and/or chemotherapy may be needed.

 Excision: Cutting out the tumor, along with a small margin of normal skin, is often used to treat squamous cell carcinomas.

 Curettage and electrodesiccation: This approach is sometimes useful in treating small, thin squamous cell carcinomas (less than 1 cm across), but it is not recommended for larger tumors.

 Mohs surgery: Mohs surgery has the highest cure rate.
 It’s especially useful for squamous cell carcinomas larger than 2 cm (about 4/5 inch) across or with poorly defined edges, for tumors that have come back after other treatments, for cancers that are spreading along nerves under the skin, and for cancers on certain areas of the face or genital area.
-This approach is typically more complex, time-consuming, and often more expensive than other types of surgery.
+This approach is typically more complex and time-consuming than other types of surgery.

 Radiation therapy is often a good option for patients with large cancers, especially in areas where surgery would be hard to do (such as the eyelids, ears, or nose), or for patients who may not be able to tolerate surgery.
-It’s not used as much as an initial treatment in younger patients because of the possible risk of long-term problems.
+It’s not used as much as the first treatment in younger patients because of the possible risk of long-term problems.

-Radiation is sometimes used after surgery (simple excision or lymph node dissection) if all of the cancer was not removed (if the surgical margins were positive), or if there is a chance that some cancer may remain.
+Radiation is sometimes used after surgery (simple excision or lymph node dissection) if all of the cancer was not removed (if the surgical margins were positive), if nerves are involved, or if there is a chance that some cancer may still be left.

 Radiation can also be used to treat cancers that have come back after surgery and have become too large or deep to be removed surgically.

 Cryosurgery is used for some early squamous cell carcinomas, especially in people who can’t have surgery, but is not recommended for larger invasive tumors or those on certain parts of the nose, ears, eyelids, scalp, or legs.

 Treating advanced squamous cell cancers